 Cambridge District Scout Archive

 Military Service or National Service has occurred twice since 1908.
+The effect on Scouting in Cambridge is marked.
 Between 1916 and 1920 it was known as Military Service, between 1939 and 1960 it was known as National Service.

 National Service did not necessarily imply forced conscription.
-During the war many volunteered into the service of their choice ahead of their ‘call up papers’, or waited ready to do ‘their bit’ when wanted.
+During the Great War, which ran from 1914 to 1918, conscription started after two years of voluntary enlistment.
+After 1916 many entered into the service of their choice ahead of ‘call up papers’, or waited ready to do ‘their bit’ when wanted.

 1916 – 1920

-Many Scout Troops struggled during the Great War and most of the Cambridge District (outside the town) closed.
-Little is recorded in the Cambridge District Scout Archive during this period.
+Many Scout Troops struggled during the Great War and most of the Cambridge District Troops (those outside the town boundary) closed.
+Troops within the Town boundary relied heavily on the few remaining students.
+Women stepped into roles that were previously generally expected to be filled by men.
+Little is recorded in the Cambridge District Scout Archive during this period but see also

 1939 – 1945

-During the war all men between 18 and 41 could be called up and from 1941 women between 20 and 30.
+During the Second World War all men between 18 and 41 could be called up and from 1941 women between 20 and 30.
 After the war the ages for men fell to between 18 and 30.